Jared Leto spotted climbing up hotel wall in Berlin without harness

 In videos shared to Twitter, the stunt drew a small crowd of onlookers outside the Hotel De Rome.
 Leto climbed only a few feet off the ground to the hotel balcony, before climbing back down the stone wall safely.

-It’s unclear why Jared Leto climbed up the hotel wall.
-However, TMZ reported that Leto was spotted with popular TikToker Younes Zarou, who is known for his illusion videos and wild stunts.
+It’s unclear why Leto climbed up the hotel wall.
+However, TMZ reported that he was spotted with popular TikToker Younes Zarou, who is known for his illusion videos and wild stunts.
 According to TMZ, “the gang was shooting some other segments with Jared near the hotel”.

-The Independent has contacted representatives for Jared Leto for comment.
+The Independent has contacted representatives for Leto for comment.

-As videos of Jared Leto’s gravity-defying stunt circulated online, many people shared their amusing reactions on Twitter.
+As videos of his gravity-defying stunt circulated online, many people shared their amusing reactions on Twitter.

 “When your intrusive thoughts get to you,” wrote one person on Twitter, while another person asked: “Where does he get all the energy I’ll have what he’s on”